Close Menu

 How to reduce latency

-If you’re struggling with high latency, here are steps you can take to improve your connection:
+If you have high latency, here are simple steps to improve your connection:

 8-23-internet